epj-alter/A-Game-of-Risks/README.md

 - You will get a number of troops at the start of your turn, the number of troops is calculated in the following manner:

+  - Each player gets 1 base troop at the start of each turn.
   - The number of territories you occupy divided by 3, ignoring any fraction.
   - The value of the region you control.
 The number of extra armies is different for each region:
     - The North: 4